AndyDentFree/perswifting/PersistedHierarchies/README.md

 Decision - use 3 as simplest and least contentious

 #### Backward References - Implementation
 There are three things you need to take into account.
 These are done explicitly for performance reasons rather than having logic checking under the hood.
-(We could have an implementation which hid the 2nd and 3rd steps).
+(We could have an implementation which hides the 2nd and 3rd steps).

-1. `HierCodableRefTarget` is an extra protocol introducing the function `persistsReference` which you should use prior to encoding, eg: in an Init
+1. The function `persistsReference` call prior to encoding, eg: in an Init
-2. When you write an object you don't own, use `writeRef`
+2. When you write an object you don't own, use `writeRef` - this is vital, to know we want a reference not owned copy.
-3. On reading back such an object, use `readRef`
+3. On reading back such an object, use `readRef` - could have skipped this and make `readOptionalObject` do the work, but I like the symmetry of the API.
 4. To implement a target of a reference, you also have to implement `hasPersistentReference` from `HierCodableRefTarget`

 eg:

-    class Human : HierCodableRefTarget {
+    class Human : HierCodable {
       let name:String
       let boss:Human?
       init(name:String, boss:Human?=nil) {